vlongle/Imperfecto/docs/_build/html/_sources/README.rst.txt

 About
 -----

-A Python module of heavily commented implementations of algorithms and games for games with imperfect information such as Rock-Paper-Scissor and Poker.
+A Python module of heavily commented implementations of algorithms and games with imperfect information such as Rock-Paper-Scissor and Poker.
 See `Features <#features>`_ for a list of games and algorithms we provide.
 See `Installation <#installation>`_ for instruction on how to install this module, and `Getting Started <#getting-started>`_ on usage and how to customize our module for your own game.
+For a complete documentation, see `Documentation <#documentation>`_.

 Installation
 ------------